 Tax-loss harvesting is the process of selling an investment that has dropped in value below an investor’s cost basis to lock in a paper loss.
 The investor then reinvests the sale proceeds into a different security that still meets their overall investment risk profile and asset allocation strategy.
 The recognized loss can then be used to offset taxable gains in other parts of the portfolio, or it can be carried over to offset capital gains in future years.

 For our clients, we’ve been actively harvesting losses all year.
 In fact, it’s such a core part of our value proposition that we wrote a quick explainer on it: When Life Hands You Lemons – The Power of Tax Loss Harvesting.

-2022 may be a great time to divest from concentrated stock positions that have historically carried large, embedded gains.
-You can reinvest into a diversified portfolio and use capital losses to offset some or all of the gains.
+2023 may be a great time to divest from concentrated stock positions that have historically carried large, embedded capital gains.
+You can reinvest into a diversified portfolio and use capital losses from this year (or those carried forward on your return from 2022) to offset some or all of those realized gains.